Philadelphia High School Students: Here’s Your Chance to Attend College DEBT FREE

 To be considered for the scholarship, you must apply for financial aid by completing the Free Application for Federal Student Aid (FAFSA) and be eligible to receive the Pell Grant.
 Financial aid grant dollars received will be applied; the College will provide financial support for tuition and fees unmet by grants.

-The 50th Anniversary PROMISE Scholarship is open to all Philadelphia high school students who graduate in 2020 and meet the following requirements:
+The 50th Anniversary PROMISE Scholarship is open to all Philadelphia high school students who enroll in the fall immediately following their graduation, and meet the following requirements:

-- File a FAFSA by June 1, 2020 and qualify as Pell-eligible
+- File a FAFSA by and qualify as Pell-eligible by established deadline

 - Satisfy college-level placement requirement (a minimum placement in English 101 and Math 017 required)

-- Enroll in a degree program of study
+- Must enroll in a degree program of study

 Important Deadlines for Eligibility

-- Meet with an assigned advisor or counselor at least once per semester
+- Must meet with assigned counselor at least once each semester

-- Participate in student success support programs and activities designed to ensure success at the College
+- Should participate in student success support programs and activities designed to ensure success at the College

 Residency Requirements for the 50thAnniversary PROMISE Scholarship